 Academic Enrichment Programs: Academic enrichment programs are experiences that extend beyond the youth's traditional school curriculum and encourage academic performance and college attendance.
 These programs can be offered during the school year or during the summer.
-Adult supporters can help youth find programs that fit their interests and goals.
-A guidance counselor can help students identify local programs either at their school or in the community.
+Caregivers can help youth find programs that fit their interests and goals.
+A guidance counselor can help students identify local programs.
 In some counties, programs exist specific just to foster youth.